 If you are concerned with public safety, are observant and a bit of a perfectionist, then a career as a public transportation inspector could be a great fit for you.
 Public transportation inspectors ensure that transportation systems meet or exceed all regulatory standards.
-This profession is expected to grow at a faster than average rate and median income comes in at around $65,000 annually.

-Public transportation inspectors inspect and maintain machinery used to transport people, along with equipment and systems that correspond with these transportation methods.
+Public transportation inspectors inspect and maintain machinery used to transport people, along with equipment and systems that correspond to these transportation methods.
 It's their duty to ensure that public transportation remains safe and efficient.
 A high school diploma, along with additional job training or related experience, is required for this position.

 |Required Education||High school diploma|

 |Other Requirements||Related job experience or completion of training through a vocational school|

 |Median Annual Salary (May 2018)||$73,780*|